Business leaders see peace boost if Netanyahu loses Israeli election

 Industrialists say some of Netanyahu's recent policies have been negative for business, particularly a sharp tax hike on profits from natural resources.
 And after falling between 2007 and 2011, corporate tax rates have edged higher.

-Uriel Lynn, head of the Federation of Israeli Chambers of Commerce, also noted that under Netanyahu new laws favouring unions' rights have been implemented.
+Uriel Lynn, head of the Federation of Israeli Chambers of Commerce, also noted that under Netanyahu new laws favoring unions' rights have been implemented.

 "There is no real difference in the economic policy of the political parties who are supposed to be coalition leaders," Lynn said.